mtgjson/mtgjson-website/docs/brand-assets/README.md

 # Brand Assets

-When working on your project, you may want to credit MTGJSON (It's not required, but we would like you to!).
-Below you can find some of our assets.
+When creating your project a credit to MTGJSON is greatly appreciated, though it is not required.
+We've provided assets below to assist in crediting MTGJSON.

-As of the moment, we only require you not to alter the assets and not to use them in a way that would indicate of imply MTGJSON endorses you or your project.
+As of the moment, we only require you to not alter the assets or use them in any way that implies MTGJSON endorses you or your project.

-<small>P.S.
-Working on a project that uses MTGJSON?
-Reach out to us and we'll add your project to our homepage!</small>
+Do you have a cool project to share that uses MTGJSON's data?
+Let us know and we may feature it on our homepage!
+Do note that featured projects are not officially endorsed by MTGJSON.

 <BrandAssets/>